bahrus/be-bound/README.md

 Limitations:

-1. Binding is 100% equal -- no computed binding, just direct copy (after cloning in the case of objects).
-[TODO]
+1. Binding is 100% equal -- no computed binding, just direct copy of primitives.
-2. No sub property support
+2. No object support yet [TODO]
-3. In case of objects, clone is made first.
-Timestamps used to determine the latest version.
-[TODO]
-4. If the two values are equal (or timestamps match in case of objects), no action is taken.
-[TODO]
+3. If the two values are equal (or timestamps match in case of objects), no action is taken.
-5. The two properties must be class properties with setters and getters, either defined explicitly, or dynamically via Object.defineProperty.
+4. The two properties must be class properties with setters and getters, either defined explicitly, or dynamically via Object.defineProperty.
 Exception is input element for child.

 ## Tie Breaking